passionate-software-engineer/personal-finance-manager/README.md

 14. Congrats.
 Your Jenkins is configured.

-**hint** Download PFM docker image with docker pull to not wait for long time until build starts.
+**Hint**: Download PFM docker image with docker pull to not wait for long time until build starts.